enter search term and/or author name

 Submissions to IMWUT should follow the ethics review policies of the relevant institutions, countries, and funding bodies.
 The online submission forms for IMWUT include a tickbox allowing authors to quickly self-certify if this was done (and no paper will be accepted for review where this box is not ticked).
 Reviewers should NOT take it upon themselves to comment on the ethics of the methodologies of papers under review, and must not e.g. penalise a paper because it would have failed their own ethics process.
 If a reviewer has strong reason to believe that this box was incorrectly ticked they should report it to the Associate Editor.

 Starting from November 2017, IMWUT enforces a double-blind review policy.
-Authors must remove their names and affiliation from the title area of the manuscript (where author names are usually listed), and must also omit any acknowledgements section, and omit any identifying information in the PDF meta-data.
+Authors must remove their names and affiliation from the title and header areas of the manuscript (where author names are usually listed), and must also omit any acknowledgements section, and omit any identifying information in the PDF meta-data.
 Failure to perform anonymization in those specific areas may result in rejection of the paper at any point this is noticed.
 Anonymization in the body of the paper outside the areas listed above is encouraged to facilitate author-blind review, but is optional and left to the authors’ discretion.
 If the authors have fully anonymized their paper (not just the header areas as mandated above, but throughout the paper), then external reviewers will not find out the

 Authors must leave citations to their previous work unanonymized to allow reviewers to ensure that the existing literature has been adequately taken into account.
 Failure to cite previous or concurrently-submitted work in full prevents proper review and may result in rejection of the paper.
 Authors are encouraged, but not required, to cite their own work in the third person, e.g., avoid “As shown in our previous work , … ” and use instead “As shown in , ...”.